Top 10 Deferred MBA Programs + Tips on How to Get In

 For college seniors with lofty aspirations, applying to a deferred MBA program is a strategic move.

-As opposed to the traditional path to the MBA, in which you spend roughly three to six years earning real-world career experience before applying, deferred MBA programs offer the potential to secure a spot at a top business school before diving into the workforce.
+In the traditional path to the MBA, you spend roughly three to six years earning real-world career experience before applying.
+In contrast, deferred MBA programs offer the potential to lock in a spot at a top business school before diving into the workforce.

 “The big advantage – especially if you’re a planner – is that knowing what you’ll be doing for the next four-plus years may allow you to pursue options than you otherwise may not have – such as working for a startup or in a nonprofit,” says Fortuna’s Heidi Hillis, former Stanford GSB alumni interviewer.
 “If I know I’m going to the GSB in two years, I might worry less about making money now and focus more on getting the right experience.”